Samsung Galaxy S7: Stock software

+Custom ROMs

+Some models of the Galaxy S7 series allow for bootloader unlocking and custom ROM installs, and as a result the phone can run Android 10 with One UI 2.5 and can be updated to Android 12 with the degoogled /e/OS.

 Reception

-The Galaxy S7 received generally positive reviews with critics praising the return of the micro SD card slot and water resistance, while retaining the premium metal design of the preceding Galaxy S6.
+The Galaxy S7 received generally positive reviews with critics praising the return of the microSD card slot and water resistance, while retaining the premium metal design of the preceding Galaxy S6.
 The design of the larger Galaxy S7 Edge was particularly praised, as its curved sides on the S7 Edge are used to "make the phone much narrower than it would be if it had a flat display.
 It makes the whole device smaller and easier to use.
 That becomes readily apparent when you put the S7 Edge next to other devices with 5.5-inch or similar screens" like the iPhone 6s Plus (5.5-inch) and Google Nexus 6P (5.7-inch).
 The quality of the primary (rear-facing) camera has been further improved, despite the megapixel decrease from 16 MP to 12 MP, it has larger 1.4-micron pixels and even faster focusing than its S6 predecessor.

-There was some criticism of the Galaxy S7, due to the removal of MHL support and the IR Blaster of the Galaxy S6, stock music and video player apps have been replaced by the Google Play equivalents, and the inclusion of a Micro USB charging port instead of a USB Type C port.
+There was some criticism of the Galaxy S7, due to the removal of MHL support and the IR Blaster of the Galaxy S6, stock music and video player apps have been replaced by the online-focused Google Play equivalents, and the inclusion of a Micro USB charging port instead of a USB Type C port.

 The Exynos version is faster than the Qualcomm Snapdragon version at multitasking.
 There is a clear difference, as the Qualcomm version fails to keep as many apps in the background and takes more time to switch between apps.
 However, the Snapdragon version performs better in graphically intensive apps and games.

 iFixit gave the S7 a repairability score of 3 out of 10, noting an excessive use of glue and glass panels, as well as it being nearly impossible to service certain components of the device (such as the daughterboard and other components) without removing the screen, which is not designed to be removed, and that "replacing the glass without destroying the display is probably impossible".

 Sales

 Between the Samsung Galaxy S7 and the Samsung Galaxy S7 Edge, approximately 100,000 devices were sold within two days of the official launch in South Korea.
 The Galaxy S7 had between 7-9 million units shipped in its first month.
 A total of 48 million units were sold in 2016.

-Galaxy S7 edge was the most popular handset from South Korean's 2016 lineup.
-The Galaxy J3, which is regarded as an entry-level device, found its place in the sixth most popular phone for 2016.
+Galaxy S7 Edge was the most popular handset from South Korea's 2016 lineup.
+The Galaxy J3, which is regarded as an entry-level device, found its place as the sixth most popular phone for 2016.
 The iPhone 6s had around 60 million shipments, whereas the Galaxy S7 edge and other phones from Samsung garnered around 25 million shipments.